amirgambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Display the content of /etc/passwd and /etc/hosts
+A script that displays the last 10 lines of /etc/passwd